JianxinLin28/Attendify/README.md

 * Step 14: Run the app

 After you have set up both frontend & backend.
-Now you should be able to Log in / Sign up.
+Now you should be able to Log in/Sign up and do everything in the app.

-## Here is an existing account for testing purpose:
+### Here is an existing account for testing purpose:

 Email: test@umass.edu